 The main targets were concentrated on Bonnie Vale, Brilliant and their vicinities, testing the extensions of mineralisation as well as providing critical information for updating our existing resources models.
-During 2016, Focus drilled over 40,000m in the Coolgardie tenements with the drilling programmes delivering promising results and the details were published on 26 April and 22 September 2016.
+During 2017, Focus drilled over 29,000m in the Coolgardie tenements with the details being released to the ASX on 7 April, and 24 May, 29 May, and 13 October.

-Focus has taken the next step towards profitable and sustainable production in 2016.
 Following successful drilling campaigns over the past 3 years, your board decided to engage the mining consultancy firm, Mining One, to conduct a preliminary feasibility study on the Coolgardie project, with the primary focus on Bonnie Vale and Brilliant.
-This study could potentially lead to a maiden reserve declaration that is compliant with JORC 2012.
+This study was released in October 2017 and included a maiden Ore Reserve for Bonnie Vale of 625kt at 6.16g/t Au for 123,700 ounces of contained gold and a maiden Ore Reserve at Greenfields comprising 1,016kt at 1.45g/t for 47,100 ounces of contained gold.